01 of 05

 Your ticket for this ranges from $19,000 to $45,000.
 Many factors can slide the figure up or down.

-A low range kitchen remodel may run you anywhere from $12,000 to $18,000.
-Essentially, you're getting less expensive materials for this: vinyl floor instead of ceramic tile; top mount refrigerator instead of side-by-side; fluorescent lights instead of can lights; etc.
+A low-range kitchen remodel may run you anywhere from $12,000 to $18,000.
+At this level, you are essentially getting less expensive materials: vinyl floor instead of ceramic tile, top-mount refrigerator instead of side-by-side, fluorescent lights instead of can lights, etc.

 Find This ProfessionalContinue to 5 of 5 below.

 05 of 05

 Michael Anschel of the design-build firm Otogawa-Anschel Design-Build in Minneapolis, MN says "The cost of a kitchen remodel obviously depends on the level to which the space is remodeled," says Anschel.
 "We have some projects that had tiny budgets (under $30,000) and we got pretty creative with materials, and reusing cabinetry and salvaged materials."